hhu-stups/prob2_jupyter_kernel/README.md

 2. Clone this repository (`git clone https://gitlab.cs.uni-duesseldorf.de/general/stups/prob2-jupyter-kernel.git`) or download an archive from [the repository page](https://gitlab.cs.uni-duesseldorf.de/general/stups/prob2-jupyter-kernel).
 3. If Jupyter is installed in a virtual environment, activate it.
 4. In the root directory of the repository, run `./gradlew installKernelSpec`.
-	* If Jupyter is installed in a virtual environment and you get an error that the `jupyter` command could not be found/executed, try running the Gradle command with the `--no-daemon` option.
+	* If Jupyter is installed in a virtual environment and you get an error that Jupyter could not be found, try running the Gradle command with the `--no-daemon` option.
 This ensures that Gradle sees all environment changes performed by the activation of the virtual environment.
 	* If you get a permission error when installing the kernel spec, pass `-PkernelspecUserInstall=true` to the `./gradlew` command.
 This will install the kernel spec into your user home instead of the Python install directory (which may not be writable).
-	* This assumes that Jupyter can be called using the command `jupyter`.
-To use a different command in place of `jupyter`, you can pass `-PjupyterCommand=/path/to/jupyter` to the `./gradlew` command.
+	* This assumes that Python can be called using the command `python3`.
+To use a different command in place of `python3`, you can pass `-PpythonCommand=/path/to/python` to the `./gradlew` command.
-	* To use a different ProB home directory than the default, pass `-PprobHome=/path/to/prob/home` to the `./gradlew` command.
+	* To use a different ProB home directory than the default, set the environment variable `PROB_HOME` to the desired path.
 (The path must be absolute.)

 ## Updating